NLeSC/guide/CONTRIBUTING.md

 # Contributing

-This Knowledge Base is by and for the eScience Research Engineers at NLeSC.
+This Knowledge Base is primarily written by the eScience Research Engineers at the Netherlands eScience Center.
+The intended audiance is anyone interested in eScience and research software developement in general or how this is done at the eScience Center specifically.

+Contributions by anyone are most welcome.

 ## Scope